apetickler/mount-a-drive-in-wsl/README.md

 ### Step 1.5: The scheduled task
 The scheduled task shouldn’t actually run on a schedule; mine is scheduled to run just once, at a time in the distant past.
 The reason it’s a scheduled task is because that’s a technique for executing commands that require admin privileges while bypassing the UAC prompt.
 Does that look like a healthy operating system security model?
 That’s not for me to say.

-The scheduled task needs to run with “highest privileges”, and it needs to simply call the Powershell script step-2_mount-the-drive.ps1.
+The scheduled task needs to run with “highest privileges”, and it needs to simply call the PowerShell script step-2_mount-the-drive.ps1.
 The name of the task needs to match what you entered in step 1 for “`**TASK NAME**`”.

 ### step-2_mount-the-drive.ps1
 This one needs to be customized to specify your hard drive’s model (set the variable `$target` near the top of the file), which you can find in the output of “`GET-CimInstance -query "SELECT * from Win32_DiskDrive"`”.
 It runs the “`wsl.exe --mount`” command, which allows your hard drive to appear in WSL, probably under `/dev`.